mohae/firkin/README.md

     q := dq.New(256, 0)

 This returns a queue with an initial capacity of 256 items and without a maximum capacity.

-## Notes
-Before growing the queue, the amount of empty space in the queue is checked.
-If the queue is 50% empty, instead of growing the queue, the items in the queue will be shifted forward.

 ## License
 This code is licensed under the MIT license.
 For more information, please check the included LICENSE file.